 Get rid of bees in ground

-Bees in my bird house or owl box
+Bees living in bird house or owl box

 How to get rid of bees in walls, attics, under house, eaves, fence, jacuzzi, or shed floor hot!

-Do it yourself, removing the honey and bees in the wall
+Do it yourself, removing the honey and bees from the wall

 How to kill bees?

 Bee proofing - how to keep bees away